Canada's National CCUS Convention

 Carbon Capture Canada highlights the leading pioneers and innovators in carbon capture and storage (CCS), serving as a pivotal platform for transformative cross-sector collaborations.

-The strategic conference will highlight policy frameworks, investment opportunities, and large-scale projects that position Canada as a key player in the global CCUS market.
-With international delegations and industry leaders participating, discussions will explore cross-border collaborations, emerging technologies, and lessons from global CCUS initiatives.
+The strategic conference highlighted policy frameworks, investment opportunities, and large-scale projects that positioned Canada as a key player in the global CCUS market.
+With international delegations and industry leaders participating, discussions explored cross-border collaborations, emerging technologies, and lessons from global CCUS initiatives.

 Learn moreThe C3 Interview Series by Carbon Capture Canada offers exclusive insights from leading experts in the field of carbon capture, utilization, and storage (CCUS).
 Featuring in-depth discussions with industry leaders like Neil Wildgust, President & CEO of Carbon Management Canada, and Breanne O’Reilly, VP of Business Development & Strategic Initiatives at the International CCS Knowledge Centre, the series delves into the latest innovations and strategies shaping the future of carbon capture technology.